An Unparalleled Love (Short Story) by Luis Aníbal Sánchez

 “Well, he may be the master, and good for him with all his money.
 I wouldn’t want to envy him, because for me, a clean little house and a bite to eat every day are enough.
 But he’d better not look at Martina like that, because it makes my blood boil.
 Doesn’t he know she’s already my fiancée?
 Or is it that, even when we love properly, the way God intended, we poor folk are always expected to lose?”

-“Listen, Fermín, I’m telling you this because people in the village are already talking—so you’ll be alert.
+“Listen, Fermín, I’m telling you this because people in the village are already talking—you need to stay vigilant.
 But be cautious—stay calm and don’t lose your head.
 The masters are always dangerous for laborers like us, and the authorities will always side with them, leaving us to rot in jail.
 That’s just how the law works—I’m speaking from experience…”

-In the wretched, stale-aired tavern, the two strong, broad-shouldered men sat with their hats pulled low over their foreheads, talking fervently.
+In the wretched, stale-aired tavern, the two strong, broad-shouldered men sat with their hats pulled low over their foreheads, speaking in fervent tones.
 Fermín, the younger of the two, had straight black hair that shaded his energetic face, weathered by the sun, with a thin mustache along his lips.
 He worked as a laborer on Señor Oviedo’s estate, and everyone in the village knew about his engagement to Martina, the girl from the San Diego side.

 The other man, an odd bachelor notorious for his brazenness and biting wit, also worked on the estate.
 They got along like brothers and lived in neighboring houses.
 It was noon—the languid, monotonous noon of the village, with a sun so hot it seemed to set fire to the blood.